NMudunuru/CzmTestKit/README.md

 The code documentation for developers will be made available soon.

-**Contributions are welcome.** To ensure a safe environment, all contributors are expected to adhere to the [contributor guidelines](https://czmtestkit.readthedocs.io/en/latest/contGuide.html) and the code of conduct.
+**Contributions are welcome.** To ensure a safe environment, all contributors are expected to adhere to the [contributor guidelines](https://czmtestkit.readthedocs.io/en/latest/contGuide.html) and the contributor covenant code of conduct.

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](https://github.com/NMudunuru/CzmTestKit/blob/main/CODE_OF_CONDUCT.md)